Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 “Sounds like a great idea, honey!”
 Bill reached over and put his hand under my skirt, “When do we start?” he asked, smiling.

-“Right now if you want, but you’ll have to pull over and get us a room.
-Seriously, let’s make a concerted effort to make sex a priority during the next eight weeks and see if it heats things up a bit despite the schedule and responsibilities we are carrying.”
+“Right now if you want.
+But you’ll have to pull over and get us a room.
+Seriously, let’s make a concerted effort to make sex a priority during the next eight weeks.
+And then we’ll see if it heats things up a bit despite the schedule and responsibilities we are carrying.”

 EIGHT WEEKS TO FAN THE FLAME

 Think about it.
 In the next 3 months do you have eight weeks you two can set aside to make sex a priority?
-You don’t have to quit your job or spend a month in Europe or two weeks in Hawaii (although that might be great).
+You don’t have to quit your job or spend a month in Europe.
+And you don’t have to spend two weeks in Hawaii (although that might be great).
 You just need eight weeks where you both can say, “You are my priority.”
-If you are taking the nursing state boards or the bar exam, start the eight weeks after the test, but other than some extremely demanding responsibility, set aside the next two months for some red-hot monogamy.
+If you are taking the nursing state boards or the bar exam, start the eight weeks after the test.
+But other than some extremely demanding responsibility, set aside the next two months for some red-hot monogamy.
 (Remember all the stuff we are responsible for?
 We did it and kept our day jobs.
 So can you.)

 We found the key to success in sex when you are stressed is to feel the need for intimacy.
 It is impossible to write a book on sexual intimacy without experiencing some along the path.
 If all couples sensed the urgent need for sexual intimacy and kept the goal and the payoff in mind ( a strong marriage that can weather any storm), then more couples would enjoy passion more often.
-Sometimes to get the spark a flyin’ again, you need to remember back to why you first got married and how things were when you first fell in love.
+Sometimes to get the spark a flyin’ again, you need to remember back to why you first got married.
+You need to remember how things were when you first fell in love.

 THE NEWLYWED GAME